Learning Outcomes

 Exam Warning

 Forfeiture is only available if the lease expressly provides for it.
 For breaches other than non-payment of rent, a section 146 notice is required.
-Relief from forfeiture may be available to the tenant, so landlords should consider the likelihood of the tenant remedying the breach before proceeding.
+Relief from forfeiture may be available to the tenant, subtenant, or mortgagee, so landlords should consider the likelihood of the breach being remedied and arrears paid before proceeding.
+For repairing covenants, be alert to the s.18 LTA 1927 damages cap and the Leasehold Property (Repairs) Act 1938 counter-notice procedure.
+Waiver can bar forfeiture for a once-and-for-all breach where rent is accepted after the landlord becomes aware of the breach.

 Revision Tip